 Over the years I have worked in NHS primary care, educational, voluntary sector, and independent settings.
 In 1999 I moved from Edinburgh to the Highlands where I continued to work in a variety of settings.
 For more than a decade, I was employed as a counsellor in hospice-based palliative care and I have developed a particular interest in working with issues related to death and dying; for those facing death and for those they leave behind.

 My ongoing personal and professional development is very important.
 This takes many forms: formal learning through conferences; courses; webinars; reading; writing articles; and attending, contributing to, and facilitating workshops.
-Training events over the years have included: cognitive and behavioural aspects of person-centred therapy; human sexuality; existential perspectives on therapy; surviving the trauma of historic sexual abuse; developing understandings of trauma and post-traumatic growth; issues around anger and rage; working with issues of bereavement, change and loss; the relationship between therapy and medication; working with people experiencing suicidal thoughts and feelings, and many more.
+Training events over the years have included: cognitive and behavioural aspects of person-centred therapy; human sexuality; existential perspectives on therapy; surviving the trauma of historic sexual abuse; developing understandings of trauma and post-traumatic growth; issues around anger and rage; working with issues of bereavement, change and loss; the relationship between therapy and medication; working with people experiencing suicidal thoughts and feelings, the experience of shame, and many more.
 I attempt to practice 'relentless self care'; physical, emotional, and spiritual.

 I aspire to welcome difference and diversity and to work in ways that include and welcome individuals irrespective of their race, gender, disability, religion or belief, sexual orientation, or age.